What Do You Actually Get With Wispr Flow Pro?

 Does custom vocabulary work with acronyms and brand names?

-Is Wispr Flow HIPAA compliant for medical transcription?
+Is Wispr Flow HIPAA-compatible for medical transcription?

 Why is Wispr Flow Pro latency still 14 seconds if I'm paying for priority processing?